mronemous/ghost-theme-techno/README.md

 Techno theme uses Grunt to lint, compile, and concatenate the javascript and [SASS](http://sass-lang.com/) components.
 Customize the theme by editing the `assets/js/default.js` and `sass/*` files.
 Run `grunt` to compile your changes or use the `grunt watch` while you build your own theme.

 1. Clone ghost to your machine.
-2. Do the basic setup above against you local copy of ghost.
+2. Do the basic setup above against your local copy of ghost.
 3. Run `bower install` to install package dependencies.
 4. Run `npm install` to install Grunt components.
 5. Run `grunt watch` to start watching for file changes or run `grunt` to build your latest changes.
 6. Make your changes by updating `/sass/*`, `/assets/*`, and `*.hbs` files of the theme.
-7. If you have new images for the theme, just place them inside `image_sources` folder and Grunt will handle the optimisation automatically and store the optimized version inside `assets/images/`.
+7. If you have new images for the theme, just place them inside `image_sources` folder and Grunt will handle the optimization automatically and store the optimized version inside `assets/images/`.
 8. npm start --development at ghost root will run a local server.
 9. Hack away!
 If you have a useful addition please contribute to the github repo.